jncraton/computational-thinking-cpsc2020/lectures/27-dictionaries.md

 in
 ----

-- The `in` operator can be used with list
+- The `in` operator can be used
-- `in` will return True if the key exist in the list
+- `in` will return True if the key exist in the dictionary

 Example
 -------